 4) Smash Your Ego.
 Since ego is at the root of this fear it must be dealt with.
 Ask yourself why you want to be successful.
 If it’s because you want to be great, rich, admired, powerful (somehow protected from human suffering) then this is a clue that your ego is driving the boat.
 (Now if you want to be of service to others or bring joy or something good to them you are moving in the right direction so keep going).
 You have to shift your focus away from self and toward service and others.
 Now this doesn’t mean you have to suffer.
 Doing work you love is important and will help you to stay motivated.
 You can find joy in your work, but do not hinge your happiness on a single outcome.

 5) Surround yourself with positive people.
 Give support and be supported by others who are on a similar path, successful happy people who want to see you succeed.
 Stay away from naysayers and haters and those who reinforce self-defeating and negative beliefs and stories (they are poison)!

-7) Do all of the above.
-Join the Power Breakthrough Day March 28 where we will be focusing on the above and much more.
+7) Do all of the above then view pics of the Power Breakthrough Day March 28, 2015 where we focused on the above and much more.

 I hope you found this article helpful.
 Leave a comment or visit me on Facebook at Vision Quest Retreats with Dr. Nicole Cutts